C2C CTF Writeups

 - Goal: Decrypt the second part of the flag by exploiting AES-CTR key reuse.

-- Incomplete Logic: The service checks if a provided IV is “too close” (diff <= 3 bytes) to the secret
+Incomplete Logic: The service attempted to prevent this by checking if a provided IV was “too close” (diff <= 3 bytes) to the secret

 big_guycounter sequence after a determinable offset.

-Exploitation
+Exploitation Strategy

-- Forge IV: Retrieve
+- Forge IV: Retrieve the

-big_guy.
-Flip bits in bytes 13, 14, 15 to CreateV. - Overlap: Encrypt a long string of ‘A’s using
+big_guyIV and flip bits in bytes 13, 14, and 15 to create a new IVV. - Overlap: Encrypt a long string of ‘A’s using

 FLAG2.